yuanying/nise_bosh/README.md

 ### Release repository

 Nise BOSH requries a clone of the 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
-Clone the repository and checkout its submodules at your preferred directory.
+Clone the repository and checkout its submodules at your preferred directory with the `update` script.

     git clone git@github.com:cloudfoundry/cf-release.git
     cd cf-release
-    git submodule sync
-    git submodule update --init --recursive
+    ./update

 ### Build a release